GregWells/3402FinalProject/README.md

 #### Data Visualization

-While the training data set may by visualized in a number of different ways, the test data may not resemble of this dataset at all.
+While the training data set may by visualized in a number of different ways, the test data may not resemble this dataset at all.
 Designing a solution based on the training data distribution may lead to extreme overfitting. <br>

 ![](warehouseVsOrderLocations.PNG)